 Prior to joining ESPN, Markley worked as production manager for film company Motion, Inc., co-producing numerous documentaries.
 She had also been a freelance producer and associate director for ESPN, TSN, BSkyB and TESN.

-A native of Miami, Markley was graduated from the University of South Florida with a bachelor of arts degree in communications.
+A native of Miami, Markley graduated from the University of South Florida with a bachelor of arts degree in communications.
 She is a member of WICT (Women in Cable Television) and AWSM (Association for Women in Sports Media).
 Markley also serves on the Advisory Board for SVG (Sports Video Group) and served on the Board for the Connecticut and Rhode Island chapters of The American Red Cross for six years.
 She is an alumnus of the Betsy Magness Leadership Institute and was selected as one of Broadcast and Cable’s 2011 “Women to Watch”.
-Markley was named to the Multichannel News Class of 2014 “Wonder Women” list and CableFAX: The Magazine’s “Most Powerful Women in Cable” for 2013, 2016 and 2017.
+Markley was named to the Multichannel News Class of 2014 “Wonder Women” list and CableFAX: The Magazine’s “Most Powerful Women in Cable” for 2013, 2016, 2017 and 2019.
 In November 2014, she received the WICT New England Career Achievement Award.
 In September 2015 she was selected as a Sports Business Journals “Game Changer.”